Chairman Gerald S. Robinson

 He has served on the boards of numerous nonprofit civic, cultural, education and other organizations including The Urban League of Lancaster County, The National Urban League, local and statewide March of Dimes, Southeast Lancaster Health Services, Heinz Menaker Senior Center of Harrisburg, NAACP of Greater Harrisburg, African-American Chamber of Commerce of Central PA, Gretna Theater, Four Diamonds Fund Advisory Board, Allied Arts Fund, Harrisburg Community and Economic Affairs, The Academy of Medical Arts and Business, Millersburg University Board of Trustees, Pennsylvania Bar Association House of Delegates and American Red Cross of the Keystone Region.

-He and his wife Yvette, who works as a change-management consultant in Washington, D.C., have lived in Lancaster for 25 years.
+He and his wife Yvette, who works as a change-management consultant in Washington, D.C., have lived in Lancaster for more than 25 years.
 They have two adult children; Tiffany, who is an associate with Robinson’s law firm, and Robbie, a recent graduate of University of Pittsburgh School of Law.
 Their church home is Bethel AME Church in Lancaster.

 Robinson was confirmed for a second five-year term on Oct.
 6, 2014.
 His term will expire Oct.
 6, 2019.